-Culinary genomics requires a deep understanding of, and appreciation for the current research in three scientific areas: cell biology, biochemistry and the culinary arts.
+Culinary genomics requires a deep understanding of, and appreciation for, the current research in four scientific areas: cell biology, biochemistry, genomics and the culinary arts.
 A clinician must understand transcription, translation, how these processes are used to replicate DNA, and how bioactives (phytochemicals) in the foods interact with the nucleus of a cell via cell signaling pathways.

 Bioactives are non-nutritive components found in food (mostly plants) that have demonstrated health-conducive properties.
 Examples of bioactives include flavonoids, carotenoids and glucosinolates.
 Bioactives are not strong enough to alter redox balance, but capable of registering a stress signal to the cell, and strong enough to initiate a biochemical cascade culminating in gene expression/repression.
 Culinary Genomics considers which bioactives have demonstrated nutrigenomic activity in human cells and adds them to a culinary toolbox.
 But this is only one third of the equation.